 We are left to define $\xi:\T\to[0,\infty)$, and prove that it is sub-additive and approximates $\mu^{1-1/t}(C_u)$.
 Define $\mu^*_u=\tilde \mu_u^{\Delta(u)+12s_u}$, and

 If $u$ has only one child then, by construction, $C_u$ is a singleton and $\xi(u)=\mu^{1-1/t}(C_u)$.
 In this case the sub-additivity is trivial.
-So we assume now that $u$ has two children, and , let $v$ be the ``left" child of $u$ (i.e., the one associated with $P$ in Corollary~\ref{cor:bar-ramsey-decomp-2}), and $w$ its ``right" child (i.e., the one associated with $Q$).
-By inequality~\eqref{eq:bar-ramsey-decomp-2} of Corollary~\ref{cor:bar-ramsey-decomp-2}, we have
+So we assume now that $u$ has two children.
+Let $v$ be the child of $u$ associated with $P$ in Corollary~\ref{cor:bar-ramsey-decomp-2}, and $w$ the child associated with $Q$.
+By Inequality~\eqref{eq:bar-ramsey-decomp-2} of Corollary~\ref{cor:bar-ramsey-decomp-2}, we have